Streamlining complex pricing structures

 Background & project goals

 The company was in the middle of the break-even phase.
-This project was super crucial because it allows the company to negotiate with energy providers (our stakeholder) to provide better costs to users and in turn make revenue through B2C conversions.
+This project was super crucial because it allows the company to negotiate with energy providers (our stakeholders) to provide better costs to users and in turn make revenue through B2C conversions.

-Confusing price categories
+Confusing costing categories

 One of the customer reviews on App store